New to Teaching and to Teaching MLs? Try This!

 Valentina Gonzalez is an education consultant and content creator for Seidlitz Education who specializes in professional learning for all teachers of English learners.
 She is a longtime classroom educator of multilingual students from around the globe and has worked in Texas as a school-based ESL Instructional Support Specialty Teacher and a district PD specialist and ESL facilitator for campuses.

 Valentina is co-author (with Melinda Miller) of the recent book, Reading & Writing with English Learners: A Framework for K-5. and a frequent presenter at state and national conferences.
 Read her many articles on effective EL teaching practices here at MiddleWeb and at her website ValentinaESL.
-Follow her on Twitter @valentinaESL.
+Follow her on X-Twitter @valentinaESL.

 MiddleWeb